Laragear/TokenAction/README.md

 - Use the [Token payload](#payloads) to validate the data before proceeding.
 - Use a [signed route](https://laravel.com/docs/11.x/urls#signed-urls) to avoid changing the URL parameters.

 Depending on the action being used with the Token, one could better than the other.
+For example, if you expect high request volume, the signed route could be great to not hit the application cache or database.
+On the other hand, the Token payload can be a great solution if you need complex or private information not suited for a URL Query and always get correct data.

 # License